 From a practical perspective, it could be that you choose to only attach the alligator leads to your arms and legs and forego using the chest leads.
 You will obviously not have the data from the chest leads (V1 to V6), but that information may not be needed for A-Fib purposes.

-Note: This unit does not require a prescription from your doctor.
+FDA-approved.
 For more info and to see what the display looks like, visit the Contec product information page.
 The CMS-80A (ECG-80A) can be purchased directly from Facelake.com and other locations online ($299-$380).

 Are you worried about a relative in A-Fib whom you can’t be with all the time?
 There is a long range heart monitor your relative can use which will transmit to you if he/she goes into A-Fib or exceeds a normal heart rate.